A Family Trip to Italy

 The large multi-column building on the left, is the Temple of Portunus.
 Built between 80 and 120 BC.

-The Trevi Fountain (Italian: Fontana di Trevi) is a fountain in the Trevi district in Rome, Italy, designed by Italian architect Nicola Salvi and completed by Pietro Bracci.
+Trevi Fountain: is a fountain in the Trevi district in Rome, Italy, designed by Italian architect Nicola Salvi and completed by Pietro Bracci.
 Standing 26.3 metres (86 ft) high and 49.15 metres (161.3 ft) wide, it is the largest Baroque fountain in the city and one of the most famous fountains in the world.

 The fountain is at the junction of three roads and marks the terminal point of the "modern" Acqua Vergine, the revived Aqua Virgo, one of the aqueducts that supplied water to ancient Rome.
 In 19 BC, supposedly with the help of a virgin, Roman technicians located a source of pure water some 13 km (8.1 mi) from the city.
 (This scene is presented on the present fountain's façade.)
 However, the eventual indirect route of the aqueduct made its length some 22 km (14 mi).
 This Aqua Virgo led the water into the Baths of Agrippa.
 It served Rome for more than 400 years.